chmike/timez-go/README.md

 # TimeZ

 Go package implementing Timez.
-A timez is a compact and convenient binary encoding for UTC time in microseconds units and a local time offset.
+A timez is 64 bit unsigned integer combining an UTC time value in microsecond, and a time zone time offset in minutes.
+Comparing two such unisgned integer yields the same as if the UTC time was first compared, and if equal, the time zone offset were compared.

 ## Why ?